-When you tighten the Roc Loc 5 Air system, you can clearly see and feel the retention system enclose equally around the head.
+When you tighten the Roc Loc 5 Air system, you can clearly see and feel the retention system tighten evenly around the head.
 It doesn’t just tighten the rear of the helmet but closes in around the front, sides, and rear equally.
 It does so in very small increments, so you can really fine-tune the fit.

 The Montaro features MIPS technology.
 MIPS stands for Multi-directional Impact Protection System, which is a slip plane between your head the helmet.
 The MIPS liner significantly reduces the possibility of brain damage to the rider in a crash.

 It works by allowing the outer shell of the helmet to move relative to the ground under an angled impact, while your head does not rotate as much.
 This dissipates much of the energy, so it is not transferred to the rider’s head.
 Hence it reduces the potential of brain injury.

 The Montaro MIPS, like most trail helmets, has extended rear coverage to protect the back of the head in a crash.
 It also stops sharp objects such as sticks or rocks from penetrating the back of your head.

 The other main feature of the Montaro that makes it a step above more basic helmets is the roll cage reinforcement.
 The reinforcement is embedded into the EPS foam (so you can’t see it), but it holds the helmet together in case of a high energy impact.
 The helmet will not crush or cave in if you happen to hit the ground really hard, which keeps your head better protected.